theadewole/Event_Registration_Automation_System/README.md

 Once the form structure was finalized, Google Forms automatically generated a linked response sheet in Google Sheets, which serves as the primary data source for the automation.

 ## Data Processing and Formatting
+The automation is triggered when a new Google Forms response is recorded in Google Sheets.
+Zapier then performs a sequence of processing steps using Formatter by Zapier, including data formatting, conditional filtering, event-based routing using Paths, and scheduled actions using Delay Until.

-After form submission, the raw data collected from the form is processed using Zapier Formatter tools to standardize and prepare the data for communication and storage.
+After form submission, the raw data captured by Google Forms is passed to Zapier, where Formatter actions are used to clean, standardize, and structure the data before it is used in automated communication and notification steps.

 The following transformations are applied:

 **Name Formatting**

 - Convert the participant's full name into Title Case to maintain a consistent format.
-- Extract the first name from the full name for use in personalized email greetings.

 Example: